HandsOnDataViz/book/docs/HandsOnDataViz.md

     SmartMonkey &gt; Geocode Details* to create a new sheet with sample data and display results for three new columns: *Latitude*, *Longitude*, and *Address found*, as shown in Figure
-    <a href="#fig:geocode-details2">13.9</a>.
+    <a href="#fig:geocode-details2">13.10</a>.
 Paste in your own address
     data and repeat the step above to geocode it, then copy and paste the results into your *Points* sheet.

 <img src="images/13-leaflet/geocode-details.png" alt="Select *Add-ons--Geocoding by SmartMonkey--Geocode Details* to display sample data with results for three new columns: *Latitude*, *Longitude*, and *Address found*."  />
 <p class="caption">
-Figure 13.9: Select *Add-ons–Geocoding by SmartMonkey–Geocode Details*
+Figure 13.10: Select *Add-ons–Geocoding by SmartMonkey–Geocode Details*
 to display sample data with results for three new columns: *Latitude*, *Longitude*, and *Address found*.
 </p>

 Optional table of viewable markers: To display an interactive table at the bottom of your map, as shown in Figure
-<a href="#fig:leaflet-map-with-table">13.10</a>.
+<a href="#fig:leaflet-map-with-table">13.11</a>.
 In the *Options* tab,
 set *Display Table* (cell B30) to *On*.
 You can also adjust the *Table Height*, and modify the display of *Table Columns* by entering the column headers, separated with commas.

 <img src="images/13-leaflet/leaflet-map-with-table.png" alt="Optional: display interactive table of viewable markers at the bottom of your map." width="500" />
 <p class="caption">
-Figure 13.10: Optional: display interactive table of viewable markers at the bottom of your map.
+Figure 13.11: Optional: display interactive table of viewable markers at the bottom of your map.
 </p>

 Optional custom markers: To create your own custom marker, such as a thumbnail photo icon as shown in Figure
-<a href="#fig:leaflet-map-custom-marker">13.11</a>, use any image
+<a href="#fig:leaflet-map-custom-marker">13.12</a>, use any image
 editing tool to reduce a photo to a square of 64 x 64 pixels.
 Save it in PNG format and choose a filename using all lower-case characters with no spaces.
 Upload the image to the *media* folder in your GitHub repo as described above.
-In the Marker Icon column, enter the file pathname in this format: `media/image-thumbnail.png`.
-In the Custom Size column, set the dimensions to `64x64` or similar, such as `40x40` if desired.
+In the *Marker Icon* column, enter the file pathname in this format: `media/imagename-small.png`.
+In the *Custom Size* column, set the dimensions to `64x64` or similar, such as `40x40` if desired.

 <img src="images/13-leaflet/leaflet-map-custom-marker.png" alt="Optional: create and upload custom thumbnail map markers." width="600" />
 <p class="caption">
-Figure 13.11: Optional: create and upload custom thumbnail map markers.
+Figure 13.12: Optional: create and upload custom thumbnail map markers.
 </p>

 Open the browser tab that displays your live map and refresh the page to